FREQUENTLY ASKED QUESTIONS

 What should I do if I receive an email with a City Bank logo and it looks suspicious?

 If you suspect the email is fake, don't reply to it or do anything the email tells you to do.
-Instead, please report it to us using the Contact Us page or call us at (800) OUR-BANK (687-2265).
+Instead, please report it to us using the Contact Us page, call us at (800) OUR-BANK (687-2265), or email a screenshot to [email protected].

 If you gave out information about one of your City Bank accounts to anyone you should not have, please call us immediately so that we can help protect your accounts.